Lynelle Johnson, DVM, MS, PhD, DACVIM - Chief of Service

 Jane Sykes, BVSc, PhD, DACVIM, Director of Small Animal Clinical Services

 Dr. Sykes obtained her veterinary degree at the University of Melbourne in Australia and a PhD in veterinary microbiology, which focused on upper respiratory tract infections of cats.
-She completed a residency at the University of Minnesota and is Board Certified in Small Animal Internal Medicine, with a special interest in infectious disease, immune-mediated disease and hematologic disease.
-She is the founder of the International Society for Companion Animal Infectious Diseases, a group dedicated to enhancing control of infectious diseases in animals and thus reducing spread of disease.
-Her research interests are primarily in the field of canine and feline infectious diseases, including canine and feline hemoplasmosis, leptospirosis, cryptococcosis, infections of immunosuppressed dogs and cats, and tick-borne diseases, and she has contributed several textbook chapters on canine and feline infectious diseases.
-She also has 3 children, an energetic Lab and 2 cats.
+She completed a residency at the University of Minnesota and is board certified in Small Animal Internal Medicine, with a special interest in infectious disease, immune-mediated disease and hematologic disease.
+She is a co-founder and past President of the International Society for Companion Animal Infectious Diseases and President of the ACVIM Specialty of Small Animal Internal Medicine.
+Her research interests are primarily in the field of canine and feline infectious diseases, including canine and feline hemoplasmosis, leptospirosis, cryptococcosis, infections of immunosuppressed dogs and cats, antimicrobial resistance and tick-borne diseases.
+She has authored numerous papers and textbook chapters, is the author of the textbook Canine and Feline Infectious Diseases.
+She also has 3 children, a yellow Labrador and 2 cats.

 Dr. Westropp received her veterinary degree from The Ohio State University, and completed an internship in small animal medicine and surgery at The Animal Medical Center in New York City.
 She returned to Ohio to complete a residency in small animal medicine and post-doctoral training evaluating neurologic and inflammatory influences on bladder function in cats.
 She is Board Certified in the Small Animal Internal Medicine and is the director of the G.V.
 Ling Urinary Stone Analysis Laboratory.
 Her research interests include disorders related to the lower urinary tract of cats and dogs, including urinary stone disease, urinary incontinence and feline idiopathic cystitis.